wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 7.5.1 =

+Fixed description text for Pinterest button on mobile, added an option to disable share button JavaScripts.

 = 7.5.0 =

 Added a new 'Social Settings' metabox to the user profile page, and added support for author Gravatar images (Pro version).